radiantlogic-v8/documentation-eoc/documentation/getting-started/overview.md

 - Environments: The main *Environments* screen provides an overview of all the environments you have access to.
 Select **Environments** to navigate to the *Environments* overview.
 To learn more about the *Environments* section, see the [environments overview](../environments/environment-overview/environments.md) guide.

 - Secure data connectors: You can manage connections to on-premise data connectors in the *Secure Data Connectors* section.
 Select **Secure Data Connectors** to navigate to the *Secure Data Connectors* screen.
 For details on managing data connections, see the [secure data connectors](../secure-data-connectors/data-connectors-overview.md) guide.
+This feature is currently available only in the Identity Data Management application.

 - Observe: The Observe section contains navigation items for **[Reporting](../reporting/reporting-overview.md)**, **[Monitoring](../monitoring/monitoring-overview.md)**, **[Logging](../environments/logging/environment-logs.md)**, and **[Alerting](../environments/environment-details/alert-management-overview.md)**.